How to find where an image is used on a WordPress website

 Search Images Everywhere

 Sometimes, an image is not only part of the content but also used in options or metadata.
 It might then be useful to widen the search to anywhere in the database.
-While this method does not include using SQL, identifying the results needs more knowledge about WordPress’ database structure than looking for images in the content.
+While this method does not include using SQL, identifying the results requires more knowledge about WordPress’s database structure than looking for images in the content.

 This can be done with the general search form in phpMyAdmin.